Note: This article is not only for UPSC aspirants but also for anyone who is struggling to remember what they read.

 - Nowadays, this technique is being used by many memory contest champions to recall faces, digits, and lists of words.
-Even Sherlock Holmes does mind palace in the BBC TV series “Sherlock” and solve the crimes by recalling a truckload of information from his palace.
-(Watch it if you haven’t watched it yet).
+Even Sherlock Holmes does mind palace in the BBC TV series “Sherlock” and solve the crimes by recalling a truckload of information from his palace (Watch it if you haven’t yet).

 - If you want to remember a specific set of information, say, for example, list of countries around the black sea (these kind of questions are really important for prelims), then follow the steps below.

 - Step 1: Note down the list of countries around the Black Sea

-- Step 2: Imagine that you are entering your house (assume it) by opening the Black gate (Black Sea – Central Idea – Starts first).
-Then suddenly it starts raining (Ukraine).
+- Step 2: Imagine that you are entering your house (assume it) by opening the Black gate (Black Sea).
+Then suddenly the rain starts pouring (Ukraine).
 You are wet all over.

 - Step 3: Then you are surprised by Vladimir Putin (Russia) standing at your front door welcoming you.

 - Step 4: Once you are inside the house, you got freshened up and sat down on the sofa (yes you’d left Putin alone outside in the rain).
 Then you are turning on the TV and watching a wildlife programme in which a Cheetah chasing a Deer in the National Geographic Channel (Georgia).
 (If you have watched “George of the jungle”, then imagine George swinging on a vine that hangs on the ceiling).

-- Step 5: While you are watching the TV, your mother shouts at you to come to the dining room to eat dinner.
+- Step 5: While you are watching the TV, your mother/guardian shouts at you to come to the dining room to eat dinner.
 You are surprised at what she’d made, it is Turkey Chicken (Turkey) served hot at the dining table.

 - Step 6: After you had your dinner, you’d decided to go to your bedroom and take some rest.
 When you open the door to your bedroom, you got shocked at the sight of a huge bull (Bulgaria) sleeping on your bed (maybe it got escaped from the Jumanji Jungle).
 Then you are trying to get it out of your house through the backyard.